MLeidel/GptGUI/README.md

 The height of the query text area (top frame) can be lengthened or shortened by in this menu.

-### How to use the code-davinci-002	Codex model

-Read about this here: https://platform.openai.com/docs/models/codex

-For GptGUI the top frame acts as the _instructions_ frame and the bottom frame acts as the _input_ frame.

 ----

 END